-Although the Cesky Terrier retains the oblong shape and the ears of his Sealyham Terrier ancestry, his distinctive grey-blue or light coffee-brown silky glossy clippered coat immediately gives him his distinctive appearance.
-HIs outline is also very different to that of his two ancestors which both have level toplines with a high set tails.
+Although the Cesky Terrier retains the oblong shape and the ears of his Sealyham Terrier ancestry, his distinctive grey-blue or light coffee-brown silky glossy coat is unusual in that it is clipped.
+This gives him his distinctive appearance.
+His outline is also very different to that of his two ancestors which both have level toplines with a high set tails.
 Instead, the Cesky's topline rises to the rear and ends with his low set tail.
 But his size certainly does reflect his ancestry with his height and weight limits being between those of the Scottish and Sealyham Terrier.

 With a head shaped like a long but not too broad wedge, it should look neither as long as a Scottie's nor as wide as a Sealyham's.
 The cheeks should not be prominent and there is a slight stop between the skull and the strong foreface or muzzle which has a straight nasal bridge.
 Like many other European breeds, the Cesky Terrier should house full dentition (42 teeth) configured in a level or normal scissors bite within its strong jaws.
 The eyes are of medium size and like the ears, smaller than the Sealyham's.
 Although the ears are set just above the level of the skull like the Sealyham's, they are V-shaped rather than rounded at the tips to better protect the orifice of the ears when the dog is working.
 The large nose and eyelids should be black in blue-grey terriers but can be liver coloured on light coffee coloured dogs.
 The brown eyes can also be a lighter colour in light coffee-brown dogs.
 The neck is moderately long, without dewlap.